Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 ● **System Administration Team:** Will verify backend logs, monitor real-time parking data flows, and validate payment security.

-● **Admin and System Monitor Roles:** Participate in verification for request approval flows, feedback flagging, and system event logging.
+● **Administrator and System Monitor Roles:** Participate in verification for request approval flows, feedback flagging, and system event logging.

 **When:**